-There is usually a gap beneath the inner part of the foot when a person stands, as the arch raises off the ground slightly.
+Doctors may refer to flat feet as fallen arches or pes planus.
+When a person has flat feet, there is usually a gap beneath the inner part of the foot when a person stands, as the arch raises off the ground slightly.
+Things to know about flat feet include the following:

-Read on to learn more about the causes, symptoms, and treatment of flat feet.
+This article provides more detail about the causes, symptoms, and treatment of flat feet.

-People with flat feet have a very low arch or no arch, meaning that one or both of their feet may be flat on the ground.
+People with flat feet have a very low arch or no arch, meaning that one or both feet may be flat on the ground.

 The arches provide a spring to the step and help to distribute body weight across the feet and legs.
 The structure of the arches determines how a person walks.
 The arches need to be both sturdy and flexible to adapt to stress and a variety of surfaces.

-Many people with flat feet have no symptoms, but others will experience a variety of symptoms that generally depend on the severity of the condition.
+People often develop flat feet in childhood.
+However, the condition can also develop in adulthood.
+Many people with flat feet have no symptoms, but others will experience various symptoms that generally depend on the severity of the condition.

 The most common symptom of flat feet is pain in the feet.
 This can occur as a result of strained muscles and connecting ligaments.